oconnor663/jacko.io/posts/async_io.md

 ```

 Last of all, when we wake up and `libc::poll` returns, we need to clear
-`POLL_FDS` invoke all the `POLL_WAKERS`.
-The main loop still polls every task
+`POLL_FDS` and invoke all the `POLL_WAKERS`.
+The main loop still polls every
-every time, and tasks that aren't `Ready` will re-register themselves in
+task every time, and tasks that aren't `Ready` will re-register themselves in
 `POLL_FDS` before the next sleep.

 ```rust